blocksds/sdk/docs/content/tutorial/basic/first_program/index.md

 - **Slot-1 flashcarts**

+This option is the best option if you own a Nintendo DS or DS Lite.
 Slot-1 flashcarts are cartridges shaped like a regular NDS game that have a microSD slot where you can copy your NDS ROMs.
 There are many models, and there isn't any specific model that can be recommended.
 All slot-1 flashcarts will work on any Nintendo DS or DS Lite consoles, but only some models will work on Nintendo DSi or 3DS consoles.
 My advice is to search information online to decide which one to buy.

-This option is the best option if you own a Nintendo DS or DS Lite.
-If you own a DSi or 3DS, this option can still work, but you won't be able to take advantage of any of the additional power of the consoles.
+If you own a DSi or 3DS, you should get a [DSPico](https://www.lnh-team.org/).
+Otherwise, you won't be able to access DSi-only features.
+Other flashcards will only be able to load ROMs in DS backwards-compatibility mode.

 - **DSi custom firmware**

 If you have a Nintendo DSi or 3DS you can install a custom firmware that lets you run NDS ROMs stored in the SD slot of the console.

-## 4. Building your first NDS program
+## 5. Building your first NDS program

 Now that you have the toolchain installed, the examples downloaded, and some way to run your NDS ROMs, we are going to try to build a very simple demo to check